peteroupc/html3dutil/doc/extras_meshes_raypick.md

 ### Methods

-* [raypick](#extras_meshes_raypick.raypick)<br>Finds the three-dimensional shape object and world-space coordinates corresponding to the given two-dimensional (X and Y) coordinates.
+* [raypick](#extras_meshes_raypick.raypick)<br>Finds the three-dimensional shape object and world-space coordinates corresponding to the specified two-dimensional (X and Y) coordinates.

 <a name='extras_meshes_raypick.raypick'></a>
 ### (static) module:extras/meshes/raypick.raypick(x, y, projView, viewport, objects)

-Finds the three-dimensional shape object and world-space coordinates corresponding to the given two-dimensional (X and Y) coordinates.
+Finds the three-dimensional shape object and world-space coordinates corresponding to the specified two-dimensional (X and Y) coordinates.

 #### Parameters